Mike Ford Player Props: Mariners vs. Yankees

 Mike Ford At The Plate

-- Ford has four home runs and a walk while hitting .182.
+- Ford is batting .171 with four home runs and a walk.

-- Looking at the 14 games he has played this year, he's hit a long ball in three of them (21.4%), and in 11.4% of his trips to the plate.
+- Looking at the 15 games he has played this year, he's homered in three of them (20.0%), and in 10.8% of his trips to the dish.

-- Ford has driven in a run in three games this year (21.4%), including one multiple-RBI game.
+- In three games this year, Ford has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.